pymoussgithub/dApp_Manrina/README.md

 Go to: http://localhost:3000

 ### Note :
-The .env file is already in the repository and correctly configured.
+The .env file has to be added.
+Please ask Sébastien to get the .env file.